In preparation for the Everest Base Camp trek, I signed up for the Wilderness First Responder (WFR) recertification class.

-The WFR certification lasts for a period of two years, putting me up for recertification in April 2018.
-This time I will be taking a 3-day NOLS WFR recertification course at Prescott College.
-I was already planning to recertify, however with my upcoming trip to the Himalayas, it would be extra useful to get a refresher.
+The WFR certification lasts for a period of two years, putting me up for recertification this year.
+This time I will be taking a 3-day NOLS WFR recertification course at Summit Fire Department in Flagstaff, Arizona.
+I was already planning to recertify, however with my upcoming trip to the Nepal, it would be extra useful to get a refresher.
 You can never be too prepared!

 The featured image is of when I had the opportunity to play victim in a scenario during the National Outdoor Leadership School’s Wilderness First Responder course at the Colton Research Center in Flagstaff, Arizona.